 The Cwm Taf Community Cohesion Group (CCG) was formed to replace the disbanded Multi Agency Diversity Forum (MADF) and consists of representation from statutory, voluntary and community organisations.
 There are a number of Council services represented at the meetings including the Equality and Diversity Team, Community Safety Partnership, Attendance and Wellbeing and Education.
 The CCG meets quarterly and stop and search and hate crime figures are reported and discussed, multi agency solutions are discussed, and updates are received on how all parties are contributing to the Public Sector Equality Duties.
-Members of the public attend these meetings to give their input on their experiences of harassment and discrimination in their communities

-Our Community and Children's Purchasing and Commissioning Service monitors that all contracts have an accompanying service specification that specifies the arrangements for equalities; this is reinforced through the contract monitoring processes as are provider recruitment and training arrangements.
+Members of the public attend these meetings to give their input on their experiences of harassment and discrimination in their communities monitors that all contracts have an accompanying service specification that specifies the arrangements for equalities; this is reinforced through the contract monitoring processes as are provider recruitment and training arrangements.